Samsung Galaxy Tab S4

-The Samsung Galaxy Tab S4 is a tablet computer developed and produced by Samsung Electronics.
-It is the successor of the previous Galaxy Tab S3, and was announced alongside the cheaper Samsung Galaxy Tab A 10.5.
+The Samsung Galaxy Tab S4 is a Android-based tablet computer manufactured, developed and produced by Samsung Electronics.
+It is the successor of the Galaxy Tab S3, and was announced alongside the cheaper Samsung Galaxy Tab A 10.5.

 History

 The Tab S4 was revealed online on August 1, 2018, with preorders for Wi-Fi and cellular models beginning on the same day.
 In the United States at launch, LTE models are available for purchase via Verizon, with support from other carriers arriving in Q3 2018.